 What is a Voice User Interface (VUI) and Why they are Important?

 Voice User Interface (VUI) is a speech recognization technology that allows users to interact with a machine (like a laptop, mobile, TV) using voice as the medium.
 VUI is an extension of a conversational interface like a chatbot.
 A VUI accepts user input through voice, processes it, and then provides a voice-based output, which could be accompanied by text, graphics, or video on the screen.

-Despite a number of conversational interfaces available, VUI has been gaining a lot of traction in the recent past for the following reasons:
+Despite several conversational interfaces available, VUI has been gaining a lot of traction in the recent past for the following reasons:

 - Intuitive Mode of Communication: On average, a human being speaks 7,000 words a day.
 Certainly, voice is one of the most comfortable and intuitive modes of communicating for humans.
 With technology making VUIs intelligent and empathic like humans, there is accuracy in understanding the input, processing it, and provide a desirable output.

 - Convenient Interaction: Car, home, public places, and office are the four most common places where users make the most of the voice interface.
 Since VUIs provide a hands-free interface, they are considered as an anytime, anywhere mode of communication.

 - Interprets the Message Right: How many times have you received an email or text and you wondered what’s the tone?
 When conversing through voice messages, there is an understanding of tone, volume, rate of speed, intonation, etc. which makes the conversation clear and accurate.
 Also, voice conversation creates an empathic connection that engages the users at a personal level too.